Automobile

 Leaking oil in a drive belt:

-If the drive belt is saturated in oil, the oil leak will be the first thing to get fixed, else the new belt will also be damage.
-Drive belts are under tension to properly work, it had to be manually adjusted in the regular interval on older cars.
+If the drive belt is saturated in oil, the oil leak will be the first thing to get fixed, else the new belt will also be damaged.
+Drive belts are under tension to properly work, it had to be manually adjusted in regular interval on older cars.
 If the belt is loose by this symptom, the driver will experience a screeching noise that won’t last long after the engine starts.

 Automatic spring-loaded drive belt tensioner: